-Turkey Shepards Pie is one of those hearty, ready in a snap, and loved by everyone dinners.
+Turkey Shepards Pie is one of those hearty, ready in a snap, and loved by everyone meals.
+The best part?
 It only requires a handful of ingredients, most of which you probably already have in your pantry!
-And it is ready in under 1 hour, from scratch.
-Making this a top notch recipe to add to your “weeknight meals” repertoire.

 There are affiliate links in this post.
 Please see my disclosure policy to learn more.

 LET’S MAKE TURKEY SHEPARDS PIE!